-ž, Schedule A: Natural and Cultural Heritage Heritage Schedule Page 39 Legend: Cultural Heritage Resources: Non-listed CHR, Municipally listed CHR, Provincially Listed CHR, and Designated CHR MTCS recommends that this map be revised to identify the properties (former Guelph Correctional Centre) as heritage properties.
+Tions There may be some cultural heritage resources in the Guelph Research Station property - see properties.
+Comment B. In addition, there a number of cultural heritage resources in the former Guelph Correctional Centre (e.g. bridges) that are not in the map.
+Not all buildings have been identified as being of cultural heritage value.
+The map does not acknowledge all the views and vistas. rail heritage 3). seology. cude built ources.
+The form.
+The form.
+The age resources specially 'the resources impact in order to attributes will riage. ources, Please eresources scapes and from, built rres (e.g. s) not only tf the e properties.
+MTCS recommends that this map be revised to identify the properties (former Guelph Correctional Centre) as heritage properties.
 There may be some cultural heritage resources in the Guelph Research Station.
-It will be the There may be some cultural heritage resources in the Guelph Research Station property - see Comment 6.
-In addition, there a number of cultural heritage resources in the former Guelph Correctional Centre (e.g., bridges) Haston Action and .
-Cultural Heritage Landscape Netural Heritage System: Significant Natural Area Statement of Cultural Heritage Value (whether in an OHT heritage conservation easement or in a municipal designation) that will inform which attributes are identified. the map.
-Not all buildings have been identified as being of cultural heritage value.
-The map does not acknowledge all the views and vistas.
-Madernas (n.
-1846) e 1840 The nomendature (non-listed, provincially listed) is not clear. manifestation and the second THE STATE STATE STATE OF THE ST There is a need to include the views and vistas that are associated with the cultural heritage value (different from scenic views).
+It will be the Statement of Cultural Heritage Value (whether in an OHT heritage conservation essement or in a municipal designation) that will inform which attributes are identified.
+The nomendature (non-listed, provincially listed) is not clear. that are associated with the cultural heritage value (different from scenic views).
 See previous comments on Archaeology.
-Schedule B: Mobility Mobility Schedule Page 41 Cultural Heritage Resources The cultural heritage resources include built heritage and cultural heritage resources.
+The cultural heritage resources.
 The map only acknowledges the built form.
-The cultural heritage landscape as well as the views and vistas can have an impact on the mobility schedule as well.
+The cultural heritage in built form.
+The additional heritage landscape as well as the views and vistas can have an impact on the mobility schedule as well.
 There may be some cultural heritage resources in the Guelph research Station, especially around the proposed street "A".
 If the resources are confirmed, it is not clear if an impact assessment would be done before in order to propose that or how the heritage attributes will be incorporated and/or avoided.
-Schedule C: Land Use Page 43 Legend Cultural Heritage Resources Cultural Heritage Landscape The map depicts only the built heritage. resources, as cultural heritage resources.
-Please note that the term cultural heritage resources also include cultural heritage landscapes and archaeological resources, in addition, built heritage resources include structures (e.g. bridges, fences, railway tracks/files) not only buildings.
+The map depicts only the built heritage resources.
+Please note that the term cultural heritage resources and archaeological resources.
+In addition, built heritage resources indudes indudes indudes the properties of buildings. fences, railway tracks/fies) not only buildings.
 MTCS recommends that the properties be identified as heritage properties.

-ignam.

-RATIONALE
+Legend: Cultural Heritage Resources: Non-listed CHR, Municipally listed CHR, and Designated CHR.
+Cultural Heritage Landscape Natural Heritage System: Significant Natural Area Cultural Heritage Resources Legend Cultural Heritage Resources Cultural Heritage Landscape Schedule A: Natural and Cultural Heritage Schedule Heritage Schedule Page 39 Schedule B. Mobility Mobility Schedule Page 41 Schedule C: Land Use Page 43 ž.
+34. 35.

+Rationale

-MTCS COMMENTS/ RECOMMENDATIONS There may be some cultural heritage resources in the Guelph Research Station property.
+INTOS COMMENTS/RECOMMENDATIONS There may be some cultural heritage resources.
+In the Guelph Research Station property.
 If so, please clarify whether some proposed residential use in property may impact on the resource(s).
 Although the legend has information about open space and park, the map does not depict that.
-Clarify the difference between "Open Space and Park and Existing Natural Areas" versus "Significant Natural Area and Natural Areas' include information about the natural and cultural heritage in this map as well, similar to the Mobility map.
+Clarify the difference between "Open Space and Park and Existing Natural Areas" versus "Significant Natural Area and Natural Areas" (Schedule A and C) Include information about the natural and outfural heritage in this map as well, similar to the Mobility map.
 Include information about the views and vistas.
 Some of the new tallest buildings (in the Guelph Research Station property) are being proposed on the highest elevations in the plan area.
-There may be some cultural heritage resources in the Guelph Research Station property.
-It is not clear if an impact assessment was undertaken before to determine potential impacts on the views and vistas.
+There may be some cultural heritage resources in the Guelph Research Station property, it is not clear if an impact assessment was undertaken before to determine potential impacts on the views and vistas.
 It may conflict with some provisions regarding the protection of views and vistas to and from the innovation district area and downtown.

 EXISTING TEXT

-REFERENCE Schedule D: Height
+REFERENCE 36.
+Schedule D: Height Page 45

-98